 In the Area

-The Lone Star College-Kingwood Public Achievement program is a partnership with Splendora Early College High School.
-Students from Lone Star College-Kingwood act as coaches for groups of students at Splendora Early College, meeting once a week to discuss ways in which the Splendora Early College High School students can become more engaged citizens.
-Current projects include a poverty initiative, a food drive, creating a place for teens to gather, and a school store.
+The Lone Star College-Kingwood Public Achievement program has three sites: Splendora Early College High School, MOSIAC (Humble ISD), and Southside Primary School in Cleveland, TX.
+Students from Lone Star College-Kingwood act as coaches for groups of students at these sites, meeting once a week to discuss ways in which the students can become more engaged citizens.
+Current projects include addressing homelessness, food drives, creating a place for teens to gather, building and maintaining learning gardens, campus safety, and establishing recycling programs.